-Tessa Brown, Ph.D., is an educator, scholar, writer, and activist.
+Tessa Brown, Ph.D., is an educator, researcher, writer, and organizer.

-She lives in San Francisco, where she was a founding member of the group Rad Mission Neighbors, which advocates non-carceral solutions for the health and safety of all Mission residents and workers.
+She lives in San Francisco, where she is a founding member of the group Rad Mission Neighbors, which advocates non-carceral solutions for the health and safety of all Mission residents and workers.